What is a life annuity?

 - Cheque from your Canadian Bank Account for non-registered funds or for registered funds, a copy of your last registered statement of account.

 An annuity can be purchased with a guaranteed payout period ranging from 0 years to many years in the future.
-What this means is that if the person who is recieving the annuity payments dies within the guaranted period, their beneficiary will continue to receive the payments until the end of the guaranteed period.
+What this means is that if the person who is receiving the annuity payments dies within the guaranteed period, their beneficiary will continue to receive the payments until the end of the guaranteed period.
 Generally, the longer the guarantee period you choose, the lower your annuity payments will be.
-Should you purchase an annuity with a 0 guarantee in order to receive the best payout and you die after receiving the first payment, there is no death benefit and no return of funds.
+Should you purchase an annuity with a 0 guarantee to receive the best payout and die after receiving the first payment, there is no death benefit and no return of funds.

 What is a Back To Back Annuity:

-This term used to refer to the simultaneous issue of a non-registered guaranteed life annuity with a 0 guarantee period and a corresponding life insurance policy [usually whole life or term to 100] from the same life insurance company.
-The practice at the time that back to back was a popular term also resulted in the insurance company involved giving special treatment to the issue of the life insurance component of the back to back.
+This term is used to refer to the simultaneous issue of a non-registered guaranteed life annuity with a 0 guarantee period and a corresponding life insurance policy [usually whole life or term to 100] from the same life insurance company.
+The practice at the time that back-to-back was a popular term also resulted in the insurance company involved giving special treatment to the issue of the life insurance component of the back-to-back.
 This meant that applicants who would normally not be able to qualify for the insurance were qualified anyway.
 After scrutinization by Federal authorities, the practice was stopped.
-Today, insurance companies distance themselves from the term and in fact some insurance companies selling annuities do not support the idea at all of life insurance supporting any aspect of the annuities they sell.
+Today, insurance companies distance themselves from the term, and in fact, some insurance companies selling annuities do not support the idea at all of life insurance supporting any aspect of the annuities they sell.
 Those companies that continue the idea of annuities backed by life insurance now call the practice Insured Annuities.
 The annuity and accompanying life insurance are commonly purchased from different sources.

 life insurance companies offer indexed guaranteed life pay annuities that start with payments that are lower than a regular life pay annuity but instead of the payments remaining the same throughout the annuitant’s lifetime, the initial payment is somewhat less and at the end of the first year of payments, payouts increase annually according to a set percentage that the annuitant has chosen.
 Maximum indexing is set a 5% but not all insurance companies offer this much.